graviaDaemon/yagCCs/README.md

 `-chnlList #somechannel` this adds that channel to the list.
 Make sure it's a mentioned channel
 `-chnlList #somechannel {del | delete | remove }` any one of the three words on the end will do, this deletes the channel from the list.

+## Weather Randomiser

+`-weather {season}` give any season as argument to this command, and it will randomise a weather pattern given by some hardcoded weather phenomena.
+Wind with speed, temperature, clouds or sun. the works.
+Can use some editing, but it works like a charm for now.